Forfait Salt Swiss Max : 5G illimitée en Suisse, roaming Europe inclus, femme consultant son smartphone dans les Alpes suisses au coucher du soleil

 WHY

 The old layout was built like a print poster from the 90s.
 Headline, claim, price, CTA, all fighting for the same square inch.
 The new system treats the offer as a notification.
-A discrete card that lands on top of life, gives you what you need, and leaves.
+A discreet card that lands on top of life, gives you what you need, and leaves.
 The product becomes part of the moment, not an interruption of it.

 The logo finds its place.